davisjam/davisjam.github.io/_pages/home.md

 We publish our research in the premier venues for software engineering (ICSE, FSE, ASE) and cybersecurity (S&P, USENIX).

-Several organizations support our research, including the US National Science Foundation, Google, Cisco, and Rolls Royce.
+I am grateful to the sponsors of our research: the US National Science Foundation, Google, Cisco, Qualcomm, OpenAI, Socket, and Rolls Royce.

 Use the links at the top to learn more about our activities.